10 Medicare Insights from Experienced Agents

 Inquire About the Insurance Company's Rate Increase History

-When evaluating Medicare Supplement insurance (Medigap), it's crucial to consider future rate changes as your rate today may not remain the same.
+When evaluating Medicare Supplement insurance (Medigap), it's important to consider future rate changes as your rate today may not remain the same.
 To get a better understanding of this, ask the insurance company two questions: how long have they been offering Medicare Supplement insurance and what is their history of rate increases.
 A knowledgeable Medicare insurance agent can provide this information, as well as the insurance company's ratings, which indicate their financial strength.

 Consider Dual Residency and Future Moving Plans